hardyyb2/react-templates/CONTRIBUTING.md

   - [hardikopensource@gmail.com](mailto:hardikopensource@gmail.com)
   - [Hardik Badola (Linked In)](https://www.linkedin.com/in/hardik-badola-738341197/)

-## What should I know before I get started?
+## What should I know before I get started

 - The frontend templates have been bootstrapped with [create-react-app](https://create-react-app.dev/)
 - The project currently consists of the following major technologies (click and know more about them):